JoshuaPawlik/Covetter/README.md

 # Covetter
 An Electron desktop application that accelerates writing similar cover letters

-## If you would like to try it out in it's current state:
+## If you would like to try out Covetter in its current state:
 1. `git clone https://github.com/Joshawesome12/Covetter.git`
 2. `cd Covetter`
 3. `npm install`